infoLab204/final_pseudoDB/install_workflow/README.md

     ```
     python pipeline3.py human GRCh38_full_analysis_set_plus_decoy_hla.fa 16 null list_human
     ```
- Note: You will need to prepare a text file titled list_human.
+    **Note** : You will need to prepare a text file titled list_human.
 Inside this file, list the sample names you wish to process, separated by spaces (e.g., HG00096 HG00097 HG00098).
- Note: Once the process is complete, you can find your output VCF files in the **db/** directory.
+    **Note** : Once the process is complete, you can find your output VCF files in the **db/** directory.

 - ##### Case 2: Variant Calling with an dbSNP
     ```